*This is a sample chapter from the revised Home Run Edition. Cover by IMbeta.

 “You survived?!?”
 Gunn asked.

-Carmichael bristled at the disrespect.
+Carmichael bristled.
 “Princess, listen to this man!
 Don’t you care how he speaks?”

 “No,” she said brusquely.
 “I only care that he can!”

 “He can be forced to help us.”